emirium/realtor-api-nest/README.md

   DATABASE_URL="your postgres uri goes here"
 ```

-After that, we can use prisma to push data to db and be in sync
+After that, we can use prisma to push data to the db

 ```bash
   npx prisma db push
 ```

-User Prisma Studio to interact with our database in browser
+Use Prisma Studio to interact with our database in browser

 ```bash
   npx prisma studio